whipowill/d2-plugy-qol/BINDS.md

 # Keybinds

-Here are the keybind settings that I use.
+Here are the keybind settings that I use:

 ```
 - Character Screen - X